Greg Abel

-Early life
+Early life and family

-Gregory Edward Abel was born on June 1, 1962, in Edmonton, Alberta.

-During his childhood, Abel did odd jobs like distributing flyers and returning bottles to make money.
+Abel was born on June 1, 1962, in Edmonton, Alberta.
+His father worked for a company that manufactured firefighting equipment, while his mother was a homemaker and part-time legal secretary.
+His uncle Sid Abel was a professional hockey player.
+During his childhood, Abel did odd jobs such as distributing flyers and returning glass bottles to make money.
 He also worked as a laborer for a forest products company.
-He enjoyed hockey and football as a child.

-He earned a bachelor's degree in accounting from the University of Alberta in 1984, and is an AICPA certified public accountant.
+Abel graduated from the University of Alberta in 1984 with a bachelor's degree in accounting.
+He is an AICPA certified public accountant.